Everest 5G Engineering Services PEAK Matrix® Assessment

-The automotive industry in Germany has currently turned on the turbo.
-The switch to new, more sustainable powertrains is in full swing.
+The automotive industry in Germany has turned on the turbo.
+The switch to new, more sustainable powertrains is currently in full swing.
 But this is by no means the only change in the automotive industry.
 At the same time, we’re seeing more and more automotive companies outsourcing their IT infrastructure.
-Instead of building and operating their own data centers, they’re relying on external service providers and/or secure colocation data centers.
+Instead of building and operating their own data centers, they’re relying on external service providers and/or secure colocation for data center management.
 What are the reasons for this?

-- Attacks on the IT infrastructure are on the rise
+- Attacks on IT infrastructure are on the rise

 Cyberattacks have become a real threat for companies today.
-Companies in the automotive industry are also frequently affected.
-In the process, the attacks are becoming more and more sophisticated, and the consequences more and more far-reaching.
+Those in the automotive industry are also frequently affected.
+In recent times, these attacks have become increasingly sophisticated, and and the consequences more and more far-reaching.

 - Environmental disasters in Europe

-Floods, landslides, fires – even in Europe, extreme weather conditions must now be expected with increasing frequency.
-At the same time, production depends directly on a functioning IT infrastructure.
-This makes it all the more important to align the IT strategy with fail-safety, redundancy and stability.
+Floods, landslides, fires – in Europe, extreme weather conditions have been occurring with greater frequency.
+This tends to have a chained effect on production, which heavily depends on a functioning IT infrastructure.
+This is why it's imperative for organizations to align their IT strategy with fail-safety, redundancy and stability measures.

-In Bavaria, the IT strategies of many of the automotive companies based there are being put to the test and we’re often asked about the main advantages offered by a colocation data center like Munich 2.
+In Bavaria, the IT strategies of many automotive companies are now being put to the test and we often get questions about the main advantages offered by colocation data center management like Munich 2.

 An important advantage is availability of the data center.
 According to the strict categories of TÜV Süd, Munich 2 received an availability classification of 3 – with a tendency towards higher.
 In addition to the planning and implementation of the infrastructure, the certification also considers operational management and security processes.

 Private, public or hybrid cloud scenarios are also an essential component of new IT strategies in the automotive industry.
-If a company's IT infrastructure is in a colocation data center, the connection to public cloud providers and carrier hubs is much quicker and easier.
+If a company's IT infrastructure resides within a colocation data center, the connection to public cloud providers and carrier hubs is much quicker and easier.
 The Munich 2 site also scores points as a DE-CIX enabled site.
-All the services of the world's leading internet node can be used directly from Munich 2.
+All services of the world's leading internet nodes can be used directly from Munich 2.

-The automotive industry is also focusing on sustainability.
-This is an area where we’re passionate and have invested heavily, particularly in Munich 2.
+Additionally, the automotive industry has a renewed focus on sustainability.
+This is an area that we are extremely passionate about and have invested on heavily, particularly in Munich 2.
 You can read more about this in our recent blog article.